Preventing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.

 - Confirm remediation and request regulatory closure

-Each week, Senior Operational and HSER leaders review company incidents, including environmental spills, to ensure corrective actions are complete and to identify opportunities for continuous improvement.
+Each week, Operational and HSER leaders review company incidents, including environmental spills, to ensure corrective actions are taken and to identify opportunities for continuous improvement.